kollihk/PepperMint/README.md

 * The unboxing experience will result in user generated marketing content by the consumer.
 User-generated content is an effective marketing strategy.

 * pepperMint() isn't reserved for global brands.
 Minting services available to business' of all sizes.

+### Breitling's implementation of a blockchain solution benefiting their customers

 Since 13 October 2020, all new Breitling watches are delivered with a blockchain based digital passport to guarantee the products authenticity.
 Consumers are afforded the benefit of blockchain technology, digital security and proof of ownership.